jpamarlphi-byte/LTDW-Long-Term-Deterministic-Weather-Theory/README.md

 # JP A-Marl Weather Theory

-This Theory is part of a suite of intellectual contributions designed for the next evolution of humanity part of the Human-Artificial Unified Civilizational Framework, including the Uni-Civ-Trilogy (Theorem-Book-Economic Outlook), and the Universal AI/AGI/ASI Ethical Charter.
+This stand-alone Theory is part of a suite of intellectual contributions designed for the next evolution of humanity part of the Human-Artificial Unified Civilizational Framework, including the Uni-Civ-Trilogy (Theorem-Book-Economic Outlook), and the Universal AI/AGI/ASI Ethical Charter.

 ---